 4901 Morena Boulevard, Suite 505, San Diego, CA 92117

 Award-winning architect Mark A. Silva has 28 years of experience in residential architecture and creates beautiful places as a reflection of his client’s dreams.
 He ensures that every project is a perfect fusion of these dreams, the personality of the site, and the natural authenticity of architecture.
 His designs break apart the idea of space and redefine the concept of home.
 An almost entirely glass room with views of the hills reimagines the bedroom, and in a city where life is lived outdoors as much as it is lived indoors, he creates perfect environments to enjoy this concept to its fullest — and therefore life to its fullest.
-Mark Silva was featured in an HGTV episode about San Diego’s residential architecture.
+Mark Silva was featured in an HGTV episode about San Diego’s residential architecture while his work has been featured on San Diego Home Garden multiple times.

-505architecture’s stunning design of a geometrically inspired residence has intense bold movements.
-It is a unique space in the Del Mar area of San Diego, with the feel of a cutting-edge museum.
-The house is high in the hills with views of the ocean, and the design lends itself well to its locale.
-It has sharp corners, steep climbs, and an intentional grace, with a jutting wall that extends out from the house over a cliff.
-The movement amazes and delights.
-Continuations of the jutting wall are found throughout the house, grounding and securing the mind.
-A piece of it is the wall that passes through the living area, where the big screen TV hangs.
-It moves across the structure to the front of the house, creating an intentionally uniform design, and a hold on the house that is grounding and transformative.
+505architecture’s stunning design of a geometrically inspired residence is marked by intense bold movements.
+The striking modernist residence on San Diego’s Mission Bay retained its 20-year-old original umbrella columns and is filled with beautiful wood like a mahogany stairway and a walnut wall housing an aquarium.
+The whole home opens up to the views of the ocean and is light and airy.
+This project was featured on Luxe Magazine.
 A similarly cutting-edge design was implemented for a residence called “Can Deus.”
 Every inch of the house showcases the beauty of the outdoors — the ocean beyond and the hills up close.
 Enter through the large, wooden front door, and the idea of entering into a room falls apart, as we enter into the ocean visible through the tall glass walls on the other side.
-A minimalist stairwell leads up to the second floor.
-An abundant use of glass, wood, and steel throughout the space feels organic.
+A minimalist staircase leads up to the second floor.
+The abundant use of glass, wood, and steel throughout the space feels organic.
 In a bedroom, there is a natural stone wall that continues out to the outdoor seating area — making for a perfect dialogue between the outdoors and indoors and all of the rooms within.
 The house in sum takes every advantage of the beauty of its surroundings and brings them into the experience of being present.

 Mark D. Lyon